 How much light do you want?
 The brightness of a bulb is measured in lumens.
 If you're used to comparing bulbs by their wattage, the U.S. Department of Energy offers simple guidelines for choosing a bulb with the right number of lumens.
 To replace a 40-watt incandescent, look for a bulb with about 450 lumens.
 To replace a 60-watt bulb, aim for 800 lumens.
 A 75-watt equivalent should have about 1,100 lumens, and a 100-watt equivalent about 1,600.
 These numbers are only averages, so you can choose a bulb with more lumens if you want brighter light or a lower-lumen bulb for dimmer light.

 What kind of light fixture do you have?
 Not every bulb will work in every fixture.
 Some CFLs and LEDs, for instance, can't be used in ceiling fixtures where the bulb hangs upside down.
 Other bulbs can't be used in a fully enclosed fixture or in an outdoor fixture that's exposed to the elements.
 Check the package to make sure the bulb you choose is rated for your intended use.
 Also, check the size and shape of the bulb to make sure it will fit in your fixture.
-If you're using a light fixture in which the bulbs are visible, such as a ceiling fan, you may prefer the smoother look of an enclosed bulb rather than a spiral-type CFL.
+If you're using a light fixture in which the bulbs are visible, such as a ceiling fan, you may prefer the smoother look of a traditional rounded bulb, rather than a spiral-type CFL or a flattened LED.
 For recessed can lights, floodlights or reflector-type bulbs are your best bet; they're designed to direct the light out of the fixture and disperse the heat that can build up inside.

 What shade of light do you prefer?
 Most reviewers prefer the warmer light of a traditional incandescent bulb, a shade usually referred to as "soft white" or "warm white" on lighting labels.
 However, others prefer a bluer light that may be identified as "daylight" or "full spectrum."
 The Lighting Facts labels on all new light bulbs note the bulb's "color temperature," but the term is slightly confusing since a warm, yellowish light has a lower color temperature than a cool, bluish light.
 The CNET light bulb buying guide says it's less confusing if you think of the light as a flame: "It starts out yellow and orange, but when it gets really hot, it turns blue."
-A color temperature of 2,700K is closest to an incandescent, 5,000 to 6,000K is closest to natural daylight, and bulbs labeled "bright white" fall in between, around 3,500K.
+Soft white bulbs have a color temperature of around 2,700K is closest to an incandescent, while daylight bulbs are between 5,000 and 6,000K.

 How concerned are you about mercury?
 The small amount of mercury in a CFL bulb doesn't pose a threat to your health unless the bulb breaks.
 In a fixture that's out of reach, such as an overhead light, that generally won't be a problem.
 Table lamps and floor lamps are more likely to be knocked over, however, so you might avoid putting CFLs in these fixtures, especially if you have small children in the house.
 If a CFL does break, the U.S. Environmental Protection Agency offers tips on how to clean it up safely.